ebeshero/DHClass-Hub/Assignments/QGIS/qgis_intro.md

 Congratulations!
 You’ve made a map with QGIS.

-For more on QGIS, feel free to consult [this website](http://www.qgistutorials.com/en/index.html), which will teach you how to do pretty much anything with this software.
+For more on QGIS, feel free to consult [the QGIS Tutorials and Tips website](http://www.qgistutorials.com/en/index.html), which will teach you how to do pretty much anything with this software.